oroinc/documentation/backend/entities-data-management/search/configuration.rst

 Search Engine Configuration
 ---------------------------

 The search bundle provides the ability to use different search engines through the common interface.

-Used search engine is defined in the configuration under ``oro_search.engine`` key.
-To make engine work, at least one bundle must have s file with the *Resources/config/oro/search\_engine/<engine\_name>.yml* name that contains the configuration of search engine services that will be added to container services.
+The used search engine is defined in the configuration under the ``oro_search.engine`` key.
+To make the engine work, at least one bundle must have s file with the *Resources/config/oro/search\_engine/<engine\_name>.yml* name that contains the configuration of search engine services that will be added to a container services.

-To make the engine work, two services must be defined in the engine
+To make the engine work, two services must be defined in the engine configuration:
-configuration:

-  - search service *oro\_search.search.engine* must
+  - search service *oro\_search.search.engine* must implement *Oro\\Bundle\\SearchBundle\\Engine\\EngineInterface*.
-    implement *Oro\\Bundle\\SearchBundle\\Engine\\EngineInterface*.
-  - indexer service *oro\_search.search.engine.indexer* must implement
+  - indexer service *oro\_search.search.engine.indexer* must implement *Oro\\Bundle\\SearchBundle\\Engine\\IndexerInterface*.
-    *Oro\\Bundle\\SearchBundle\\Engine\\IndexerInterface*.

-To make implementation easier, there are abstract classes *Oro\\Bundle\\SearchBundle\\Engine\\AbstractEngine* and *Oro\\Bundle\\SearchBundle\\Engine\\AbstractIndexer* that provide useful functionality (such as logging, queuing etc).
+To make implementation easier, there are abstract classes *Oro\\Bundle\\SearchBundle\\Engine\\AbstractEngine* and *Oro\\Bundle\\SearchBundle\\Engine\\AbstractIndexer* that provide useful functionality (such as logging, queuing, etc.).

-If the search engine requires some additional parameters (credentials, index configuration etc.), then they can be passed through the configuration using the *oro\_search.engine\_parameters* key, so these parameters can be injected into search services.
+Suppose the search engine requires additional parameters (credentials, index configuration, etc.).
+In that case, they can be passed through the configuration using the *oro\_search.engine\_parameters* key so these parameters can be injected into search services.

-Also, engine configuration can override existing services to support some specific use cases of the search engine (e.g. ORM engine overrides index listener to support single flush).
+Also, engine configuration can override existing services to support some specific use cases of the search engine (e.g., ORM engine overrides index listener to support single flush).

 .. _db-search--configuration--datagrid:

 Datagrid Configuration
 ----------------------

 The SearchBundle supplies a datasource that can be used interchangeably with the default ORM datasource.
-This datasource feeds pure search index data, bypassing the default DBMS, thus allowing pure index storage layer driven datagrids to be built.
+This datasource feeds pure search index data, bypassing the default DBMS, thus allowing pure index storage layer-driven datagrids to be built.

 The following is an example of a DatagridBundle's configuration entry in the ``Resources/config/oro/datagrids.yml`` file that builds a simple user datagrid using search index data only: